Welcome to the third era of my life, which picks up where the second era ends:

 Calling on such help is one way to practice radical self-care.
 Other ways include honoring your needs, refusing to allow others’ toxicity to sway your position, and managing stress effectively.
 In the next and final “era” I’ll share with you what I do to manage stress (more) effectively.
 [Hint: it involves meditation and reflection.]

-Era 4 of my life is about learning how to embrace extreme uncertainty, cultivate compassion during difficult times, and discovering my life’s purpose.
+Era 4 of my life is about learning how to embrace extreme uncertainty, cultivate compassion during difficult times, and discover my life’s purpose.
 Click here to read round 4 of my experience, strength, and hope.